PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 time.
 Your code should be ready for customers and void of any obvious bugs.
 Ideally, the code reviewer should only have to make comments regarding the implementation and not about major issues that need fixed.
-In fact, a study from Microsoft found that only around 15% of comments during code review address bugs [Czerwonka-Greiler-Tilford]_.
-It is not the job of the code reviewer to fix your bugs; their job is to notice and bring small, easy-to-miss issues to your attention for you to go back and fix them.
-If you submit incomplete code with known issues, then you waste both your and the code reviewer's time.
+A study from Microsoft found that only around 15% of comments during code review address bugs [Czerwonka-Greiler-Tilford]_, which indicates a greater emphasis on other areas, such as code styling or long-term maintainability.
+It is also important to keep the responsibilities of the code review in mind: it is not their job to fix your bugs; their purpose is to notice and bring small, easy-to-miss issues to your attention for you to go back and fix.
+If you submit incomplete code with known issues, then you waste both your and your code reviewer's time.
+In order to collaborate as a team and achieve results, it is important to remain considerate of your collaborators efforts [Dreu-Weingart]_.

 A change causing external features to fail is a less obvious sign of incomplete code.
 With an extensive system of unit tests, it is easy